opnavlab/sonic/README.md

 Minimal preparation is needed to begin using SONIC.
 Simply clone the repository locally, and point your working directory to the SONIC path.

+A few MATLAB live tutorials are provided under [+examples](https://github.com/opnavlab/sonic/tree/main/%2Bexamples) for demonstrative purposes:
+- **ScanLinesTutorial**: Demonstrates the generic ability to extract image values along a specified scanline, which is useful for horizon-based OPNAV.
+- **SyntheticStarImgTutorial**: Demonstrates creating a synthetic image of the star Arcturus, and its surrounding starfield in SONIC.
+Being able to construct an expected image is an essential operation for OPNAV.
+- **TriangVestaReconTutorial**: Illustrates the use of the triangulation in SONIC to perform 3D structure reconstruction on the asteroid Vesta from features extracted in images.
+A few different approaches to triangulation are provided in SONIC, which can be used both for estimating the spacecraft state or reconstruction.

-Note: As of 5/16/2024, SONIC has a few MATLAB toolbox dependencies which will require installation prior to full operation.
+Note: As of 5/16/2024, SONIC has a few MATLAB toolbox dependencies which will require installation prior to full operation including:

-A few tutorials are provided under +examples as demonstrative use-cases of SONIC.
+- Image Processing Toolbox
+- Computer Vision System Toolbox

 # Feedback
 If you have a suggestion, please use the GitHub Issues tab to let us know!